How to Create a Commercial Real Estate Marketing Plan

 3. Create Your Digital Assets and Online Marketing Campaigns

-With so many online marketing strategies out there it can be difficult to separate the wood from the trees when it comes to planning a rewarding online campaign.
+With so many online marketing strategies out there it can be difficult to separate the wheat from the chaff when it comes to planning a rewarding online campaign.
 But establishing a highly visible online presence is vital.
 In this section we have put together a stellar online marketing formula for this competitive marketplace.

 – Website development – create and launch a custom-made website that allows users to find, view and interact with key information at the click of a button.
 With almost 80% of investors and tenants starting their search online, it’s imperative your website not only looks good, but also can be found.
 Websites need to be visual, informative and user-friendly for any device (desktop, tablet and mobile).
 Break up the text with special features such as downloadable floor plans, interactive stacking charts, high-resolution images, videos, and dynamic location maps to set your self apart from the competition.